Last updated on April 14, 2023 by Wandering our World

 The need to stew the beef culminated into a stew called Lasopy, which is beef (or any other type of meat) mixed with various vegetables and is served with crackers or fresh bread.

-Street Food and Traditional Dishes in Madagascar That You Must Try
+Street Food & Traditional Dishes in Madagascar That You Must Try!

 The food is not characterized as spicy, unless you ask for it to be served that way.
 Instead, it has lots of herbs, spices such as ginger, cloves, vanilla and root vegetables.

 As mentioned above, one plentiful snack you can find everywhere are samosas, which are triangular shaped, crispy and can be either vegetarian or filled with meat.
-They are fun to eat due to their size and can be addictive if you are not careful!
+They are fun to eat due to their size and it can be easy to eat too many if you are not careful!

 Mofo gasy is a pancake which is mildly sweet and chewy on the inside and served at breakfast.
 It is typically accompanied with fruits, maple syrup or cream.